What was George Wendt's Net Worth and Salary?

 Cheers

-George Wendt's true breakthrough came in 1982, when he booked the role of Norm Peterson in the series "Cheers."
+George Wendt's true breakthrough came in 1982 when he booked the role of Norm Peterson in the series "Cheers."
 He would eventually appear in every single episode of the series, which spanned 275 episodes and ran until 1993.
 During this period, George was nominated for six Emmys but failed to win each time.

 Cheers Salary

-At the peak of his time on "Cheers" George Wendt earned $200 thousand per episode.
+At the peak of his time on "Cheers," George Wendt earned $200 thousand per episode.
 That worked out to around $5 million per season.
 After adjusting for inflation, that's the same as earning around $10 million per year in today's money.

 After Cheers

 After "Cheers" finally came to a close, George explored a wide range of additional acting opportunities.
 During his time on the show, he had appeared on "Saturday Night Live."
 He also found time to appear in films such as "Never Say Die."
-From the early 90s onwards, he continued to appear in "SNL" from time to time.
+From the early 90s onwards, he continued to appear on "SNL" from time to time.
 A notable appearance came with the British show "Oblomov," while he also appeared on the original British version of "Who's Line Is It Anyway?"
 In 1991, Wendt appeared in one of Michael Jackson's music videos.
 During this period, he also booked roles in movies like "Guilty by Suspicion" and "Forever Young," joining actors such as Robert De Niro and Mel Gibson.

 Michael Loccisano/Getty Images